 Instruction in Virginia's public schools is guided by the Standards of Learning.
 The standards describe the commonwealth's expectations for student learning and achievement in grades K-12 in English, mathematics, science, history and social science, technology, the fine arts, foreign language, health and physical education and driver education.
-See Standards of Learning.

 The commonwealth and its public schools also provide specialized instruction and programs for gifted students, students with disabilities, English language learners and children in schools serving economically disadvantaged communities.

 Featured Instructional Resources for the 2020-2021 School Year

 Virginia LEARNS: Navigating Virginia Education in Uncertain Times provides recommendations and identifies resources and best practices related to equity, curricula — especially in literacy and mathematics

 — remediation and intervention strategies, assessments, data analysis, student and staff wellness,

 TeacherDirect provides a direct line of communication with classroom teachers and educators.
 TeacherDirect includes information about new instructional resources created by VDOE staff as well as professional development, grant opportunities, and other information of special interest to teachers and their students.

 Recover, Redesign, Restart 2020 is a guiding document for Virginia school divisions developed in response to the COVID-19 pandemic.

 Virginia is for Learners